rpooja-ror/Blogger-Boom/README.md

-bundle install #installs the gem rake db:create #Create the databases in the mysql rake db:migrate #add the tables and columns rails s #to run the local server.
+bundle install #installs the gem rake db:create #Create the databases in the mysql rake db:migrate #add the tables and columns rake db:seed #to generate all the initializer data rails s #to run the local server.

 #About Blogger Boom
 #In the era of computers, blogging has become popular as a source of information for readers and writers, which can create a feel of being in a community allowing you to share your thoughts and get feedback from people.
 Blogger Boom is created to share knowledge, where author can share the views on any subject.
 Users can read and comment on those topics.
 Author can also comment back to the user who posted.

+#Admin login details
+#Email: admin@blogger.com
+#Password: Blogger123* (Reset the password once logged in to the application to prevent from hackers.)